 Passengers, cargo, and the modes carrying them are separated at terminals and interact through specific procedures and equipment.
 Due to technical and operational characteristics, the modal and non-modal components of a terminal have different footprints:

 - Ports.
-While docks and basins account for a good share of a port’s footprint, it is the storage function that consumes the most space.
+While docks and basins account for a good share of a port’s footprint, the storage function consumes the most space.
 This is particularly the case for container terminals with extensive land footprints for stacking purposes.
 The interface is commonly performed by crane equipment.

 - Passenger rail terminals.
-The passenger rail station can be substantial, with platforms accounting for more than half the footprint.
+The passenger rail station can be substantial, with platforms accounting for over half the footprint.
 For smaller stations, this share can be even higher.

 - Freight rail terminals.
 Similar to ports, the storage function has the most significant footprint, particularly for intermodal terminals.
 The interface is commonly performed by crane equipment or side loaders.